 EPDM and Neoprene Belts

 Belts ride a little above the pulley to allow dirt and debris a pathway out of the belt system.
-This can be a problem because as an EPDM belt wears, the gap between the pulley and the ribbed belt begins to decrease.
+As an EPDM belt wears, the gap between the pulley and the ribbed belt begins to decrease.
 This loss of clearance prevents dirt and debris from leaving the belt system.
-This is known as hydroplaning.
-It may not be noticed, because of the belts ability to resist cracking, it appears to be fine.
+It's known as hydroplaning.
+It may not be noticed because of the belt's ability to resist cracking; it appears to be fine.

-This is why a belt wear gauge is used for diagnosing automotive belts.
-Even a 5% loss of material will result in a loss in belt performance.
-A belt wear gauge measures the depth of the belt.
+A belt wear gauge is useful for diagnosing automotive belts — even a 5% loss of material results in a loss in belt performance.
+It measures the depth of the belt.
 While measuring a new EPDM serpentine belt, the gauge raises above the ribs.
 Notice while measuring a worn belt that the gauge sinks into the belt.
-This indicates a need for replacement.
+This diagnosis indicates a need for replacement.